alexwlchan/alexwlchan.net/src/_posts/2025/2025-05-26-learning-how-to-make-websites.md

 It's a tag I've known about for a long time -- I still remember reading Kroc Camen's article [Video is for Everybody][everybody] in 2010, back when Flash was being replaced as dominant way to watch video on the web.

 While building my web archive, I replaced a lot of custom video players with `<video>` elements and local copies of the videos.
-This my first time using the tag in anger, not just in examples.
+This was my first time using the tag in anger, not just in examples.

 One mistake I kept making was forgetting to close the tag, or trying to make it self-closing: